 Analyse the exposure of your country or community to the threat.
 How many people are infected in your area at the moment?
 What are the government restrictions imposed?
 What health impact risks your region is facing?
 How much do you depend on people working in person?
 Could they work remotely?

 With these answers in mind, then analyse the following problems:

-- The economy strength within your target customers
+- The economic strength within your target customers

-- How dependant your target market is on business continuity in your region
+- How dependent your target market is on business continuity in your region

-- How dependent they are from imports or exports
+- How dependent they are on imports or exports

 - Your current risk plans cover crises.